mapattacker/text-mining-and-social-networks/textbasics.rst

 TfidVectorizer
 **************

+Convert a collection of raw documents to a matrix of TF-IDF features.
+Equivalent to CountVectorizer followed by TfidfTransformer.

 TF-IDF (Term Frequency-Inverse Document Frequency) is a metric where high weight is given to terms that appear often in a particular document, but don't appear often in the corpus (all documents).